mjordan/drupal_field_limit_tester/test_results/results.md

 I created only a single node as test data in order to eliminate variability introduced by the number of nodes.
 I speculated that retrieving the same content, using the same Drupal caching, in both a graphical web browser and curl would allow me to establish a baseline time-to-completion that Drupal requires to assemble and deliver HTML markup and content, in order to compare that baseline with the time it takes for Chrome to render JavaScript and CSS.

-To time the tasks performed using Chrome, I used its "Performance" tool, available in the hamburger menu > More tools > Developer tools.
+To time the tasks performed using Chrome, I used its "Performance" tool, available in the hamburger menu > More tools > Developer tools > Peformance.
 The data I recorded was the "Total" value listed in the tool's "Summary" output.
 To time the tasks performed using curl, I ran the requests in conjuction with the Linux `time` command, e.g., `time curl http://localhost:8000/node/50` and used the "Real" value from this ouput.

 I then rolled back the migration and uninstalled the module, repeating the entire set of tasks for nodes with with 100, 150, 200, 250, 300, 350, 400, 450, and 500 fields.